 - Our drivers are using antibacterial surface spray on high contact areas such as bell pushes, handrails and ticket machines throughout the day to keep the vehicle clean.
 At the end of the day we clean the vehicle thoroughly and use a fogging solution.
 This is a unique form of sanitising which eliminates germs, bacteria, spores and viruses that are airborne or present on upholstery or surfaces.
 This practice is not harmful to you

 - Before and after travelling, wash your hands with soap and water for at least 20 seconds, or use hand sanitiser if soap and water are not available.
-Find information about how to wash your hands effectively on the NHS website.
+How to wash your hands effectively.

 - Cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough and sneeze.